janjanmedinaaa/runsom-kmp/README.md

 Reward them for completing activities while maintaining accountability through an escrow account.

+### Race Preparation

+Set aside your race registration money and lock it in a contract.
+Complete your training runs to gradually unlock the funds, helping you stay committed to your race goals before registration day.

 ### Fitness Accountability Groups

 Friends can act as each other's escrow partners.